AzonInc/Doorman/docs/en/changelog/core-board.md

 - Removed GPIO41 from screw terminal

 #### Note
-D9 causes issues reading bus data.
-After removing D9 reading works as expected.
+Using D9 together with D3 causes issues when reading bus data.
+After removing D9, bus data can be read reliably again.
-The `SIEDLE:IN-HOME-BUS` RX circuit is not stable enough.
+Removing D4 as well significantly improves the bus signal quality; however, it also introduces severe instability in the `SIEDLE:IN-HOME-BUS` RX circuit.

 ## 2.0.0 <Badge type="tip" text="Current" />
 - Added `SIEDLE:IN-HOME-BUS` communication circuit